tassiluca/master-thesis-notes/notes.md

 ## Goals

 **Problem Statement**: Scafi is a programming model for aggregate computing that enables writing distributed programs in a high-level, declarative manner, based on _field calculus_.
 The Scafi library is implemented in Scala and designed for the JVM platform.
-Alternative implementations have been developed in different languages, including C++, Kotlin, and Rust to address performance needs or support different platforms, such as mobile devices.
+Alternative implementations have been developed in different languages, including C++, Kotlin, and Rust to address performance needs or support different platforms, such as mobile or edge devices.
 However, these implementations have been created independently from scratch, with no code reuse, and no compatibility in mind.

 The **goal** of the thesis is to re-engineer scafi architecture to achieve multi-platform and multi-language independence.